alotacents/yii2-pagestate/README.md

       $this->enablePageSate = true; // if false pagestate will not be saved
       $this->pageStatePersister = [
-        'class' => \alotacents\pagestate\HiddenFieldPageStatePersister,
+        'class' => \alotacents\pagestate\HiddenFieldPageStatePersister, //Default can be omitted 'userKey' => $session->id,
-        'userKey' => $session->id, //Key used for encryption it's mixed with clientStateIdentifier 'clientStateIdentifier' => 'Namespace\Class', //Default is the current controller classname.
-Can be set to false for don't use
+        //Key used for encryption it's mixed with clientStateIdentifier.
+Can be set to false for don't use 'clientStateIdentifier' => 'Namespace\Class',
-        'clientStateLength' => -1, // Used to chunk the ClientState field into multiple of specified size 0, and -1 mean no chunking
+        //Default is the current controller classname.
+Can be set to false for don't use 'clientStateLength' => -1,
-      ];
+        // Used to chunk the ClientState field into multiple of specified size 0, and -1 mean no chunking ];
     }